ShyGorilla/Browser_Scroller/README.md

 `python3 scroller.py` // To run the tool

+`https://chromedriver.chromium.org/downloads` // Download the driver from this link and replace it with the file in drivers folder

 `git clone https://github.com/ShyGorilla/Browser_Scroller.git ; cd Browser_Scroller ; pip3 install -r requirements.txt ; python3 scroller.py` // To do everything with this code.

 Screenshots